sedwards2009/extraterm/docs/_posts/2020-11-16-extraterm-v0.55.1-released.md

 * Added "Paste from selection clipboard" option to the mouse button configuration on Linux. [#195](https://github.com/sedwards2009/extraterm/issues/195)
 * The terminal session extension API now uses less subclassing for editors.
+* Terminals only stay open on exit if the shell returned a non-zero exit code. [#274](https://github.com/sedwards2009/extraterm/issues/274)

 **Bug fixes**